 Beyond facility logistics, staffing shortages, due to people contracting the disease, and lack of PPE began to become a reality.
 “Massive restructuring of schedules had to be undertaken to accommodate staffing of the ER.
 Due to the sheer amount of PPE that we were using, we needed to find a way that was cost effective and yet still efficient.
 I ended up having to buy a large number of refuse bags, as they were essentially what was needed.
 I cut out space for my hands and arms and used that.
 I was also able to recycle it in a sense, I would take it off, wash it in soap and water, dry it out and then dip it again in 70% alcohol.”

 Adapting to situations and finding quick solutions became a goal of Dr. Noble.
-Beyond working in the ER, her company, MedAire, provides telemedicine for aviation and yacht medical support.
-They now have an entire wing dedicated to providing medical support for COVID-19.
+Beyond working in the ER, the company she works for, MedAire, provides telemedicine for aviation and yacht medical support.
+Her startup, Medica Alliance International, now has an entire MDConnect wing dedicated to providing medical support for COVID-19.
 “My own personal practice endeavors have evolved since the start of COVID-19.
 What I love most about my job is the ability to make a tangible difference in the lives of others, and at the same time to learn and relearn on a daily basis.
 Medicine is not an exact science.
 It is science that draws upon the facts and also draws upon intuition when the facts do not make sense.”

 Dr. Noble’s personal practice is what inspired her to pursue an MBA.
 Quantic’s flexible platform was the perfect fit.
 “After practicing clinical medicine for a few years, eventually settling in Emergency Medicine, I noticed there were many things that could change on the business side.
 Quantic has revolutionized how an MBA program should be run.
 Being in this profession, having a career with timely demands, and not being in a constant location, made it refreshing to find a program that took all of that into consideration.
 Quantic enables one to complete the coursework and requirements without burning out and trying to fit all spheres into a rigid schedule.”